 - Data Processor (as per GDPR Article 28) in respect of the personal data which may be loaded into the InfoSaaS software solutions by its customers.

-In accordance with Section 5.0 of document 993 (InfoSaaS Terms & Conditions of Use), each customer is responsible for ensuring that they have an appropriate legal basis for processing personal data within an InfoSaaS software solution and will fully indemnify InfoSaaS in the event of any claim of any sort being brought for not having a valid basis.
+In accordance with document 993 (InfoSaaS Terms & Conditions of Use), each customer is responsible for ensuring that they have an appropriate legal basis for processing personal data within an InfoSaaS software solution and will fully indemnify InfoSaaS in the event of any claim of any sort being brought for not having a valid basis.

 6. Children’s Personal Data